mohamedhashim73/ToDo-App/README.md

-Todo App using Dart & Flutter & Sqflite & Bloc.
+You can add your task with expected data , have an archive , done sections. developed using Dart & Flutter & SQlite & Bloc.

+URL for Video that show the App https://www.facebook.com/100039166004497/videos/1310178472721855/

 ![Screenshot_2022-08-23-14-26-17-36](https://user-images.githubusercontent.com/101535118/186159345-ceaf3099-48f7-42c7-857e-42cb95183a39.jpg)
 ![Screenshot_2022-08-23-14-26-41-30](https://user-images.githubusercontent.com/101535118/186159357-b1a76cc2-e20e-4754-bc53-7d3013232b5b.jpg)